- Collection ID:

 330 boxes, 57 map folders

-The transferred holdings of the National Association of Civilian Conservation Corps Alumni (NACCCA) archives.
-The Civilian Conservation Corps (CCC) was created as part of the New Deal legislation initiated by President Franklin D. Roosevelt in 1933.
-The CCC was a public work relief program for unemployed men designed to eradicate some of the high unemployment during the Great Depression.
+The Archival collections of the National Association of Civilian Conservation Corps Alumni (NACCCA) donated in 2006.
+The Civilian Conservation Corps (CCC), created as part of the New Deal legislation initiated by President Franklin D. Roosevelt in 1933, was a public work relief program for unemployed men designed to reduce high unemployment during the Great Depression.
 The CCC carried out a broad natural resource conservation program on national, state, and municipal lands from 1933 to 1942.
 This collection contains papers, photographs, and ephemera collected and created by alumni of the CCC and donated to the NACCCA archives.